-Specialty Clinic Hours Student Clinic Hours Outreach Hours
+Diverse Population Clinic Hours Student Clinic Hours Outreach Hours

-SEMESTER 01 3 20 10
+SEMESTER 01 5 20 5

-SEMESTER 02 6 65 10
+SEMESTER 02 10 60 10

-SEMESTER 03 6 65 10
+SEMESTER 03 10 60 10

-SEMESTER 04 6 65 10
+SEMESTER 04 10 60 10

-SEMESTER 05 6 65 10
+SEMESTER 05 10 60 10

-TOTAL 27 280 50
+TOTAL 45 260 50

-Students will complete faculty-supervised massage therapy to the public.
-This is completed during class time near the end of Semester 1.
-Patients are recruited through our patient database.
+Students must complete faculty-supervised massage therapy for Diverse Populations.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For semester 1 students, this will include a client interview, a palpation-based assessment, a treatment plan discussion, consent to treatment followed by a treatment and appropriate follow up, using the massage technique skills gained in Semester 1.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.

 Students in Semester 1 are introduced to the student clinic at the mid-point of the semester.
 They will be paired up with a senior student in clinic and will spend the time "shadowing" the senior student.
-Each clinic is 5 hours in length.
+Each clinic is typically 5 hours in length.
 There will be numerous opportunities for the student to participate directly in the therapist-patient interaction, for tasks such as the client interview, parts of the assessment and possibly parts of the treatment as well.
 Students will learn first-hand about the therapist-patient relationship, to prepare them for full entry-to-clinic in Semester 2.

-Students must complete faculty-supervised massage therapy for Special Populations.
-This is completed typically during class time near the mid-point and again near the end of Semester 2.
-Patients are recruited through our patient database, or through other means.
+Students must complete faculty-supervised massage therapy for Diverse Populations.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For Semester 2 students, this will include a client interview, an assessment consisting of range of motion testing, palpation and muscle strength and length testing, a treatment plan discussion and consent to treatment.
 This will be followed by a treatment and appropriate follow up, using the massage technique skills gained in Semester 2, and Semester 1.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.
-It will also allow students to interact with and provide treatment for various "special populations".

 Students in Semester 2 treat patients in the student clinic on a weekly basis.
-Each clinic is 5 hours in length, with the majority of the time being spent in direct involvement with a patient.
+Each clinic is typically 5 hours in length, with the majority of the time being spent in direct involvement with a patient.
 Semester 2 students perform "relaxation treatments" in the student clinic.
 This treatment is tailored to the ability of the semester 2 student.
 Some assessment skills have been introduced and practiced, as well as all of the massage techniques, both introductory and advanced.

-Students must complete faculty-supervised massage therapy for Special Populations.
-This is completed typically during class time near the mid-point and again near the end of Semester 3.
-Patients are recruited through our patient database, or through other means.
+Students must complete faculty-supervised massage therapy for Diverse Populations.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For Semester 3 students, this will include a client interview, an assessment consisting of neurological testing, range of motion testing, palpation and some muscle strength and length testing, some orthopedic special tests.
 A treatment plan discussion and consent to treatment will follow, and then a treatment and appropriate follow up will be completed using the massage technique skills gained in semester 3, as well as in semesters 1 and 2.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.